kappafon/ai-copilots/content/Others/Slides.md

   - AI
 ---
 > [!todo]
-> maybe a table with columns like, Azure OpenAI, Local LLM, Pricing, etc
+> maybe a table with columns what the tool is supporting like, Azure OpenAI, Local LLM, Pricing, etc